Quansight-Labs/ndindex/docs/indexing-guide/slices.md

-This sort of trick may seem scary and magic, but once you have digested this guide and become comfortable with slice semantics, it is a natural and clean way to embed length checks into comparison logic and avoid out-of-bounds corner cases.
+This sort of trick may seem scary and magic, but once you have digested this guide and become comfortable with slice semantics, it is a natural and clean way to embed length checks into comparison logic and avoid out of bounds corner cases.

 (steps)=